An upper bound on topological entropy of the Bunimovich stadium billiard map: Definitions and statement of the results

 The billiard map $\Fl$ is the first return map of the billiard flow $\Phi$ to the set $\Ml$.
 Note that $\Fl$ is continuous, but $\Ml$ is not compact since we do not include vectors tangent to the boundary of $\Bl$.

 We remark that the map $\Fl$ does not extend to a continuous map of the closure of $\Ml$.
-Thus all of the usual definitions of the topological entropy due to Adler, Konheim and McAndrew \cite{AKM}, Bowen \cite{B0} and Dinaburg \cite{D} can not be applied.
+Thus all of the usual definitions of the topological entropy due to Adler, Konheim and McAndrew \cite{AKM}, Bowen \cite{B0,BO1} and Dinaburg \cite{D} can not be applied.
 There are several definitions of topological entropy which are possible.
 The definition we take, is a very natural one: we take a natural coding of the billiard, and then consider the entropy of the shift map on the closure of the set of all possible codes.
-This definition gives an upper bound of another natural definition of topological entropy on non-compact spaces, the Pesin-Pitskel' \cite{PP} topological entropy.
+This definition gives an upper bound of another natural definition of topological entropy on non-compact spaces, the Pesin-Pitskel' \cite{PP} topological entropy (this approach is closely related to that of Bowen given in \cite{BO1}, however Bowen's definition is not equivalent to the of Pesin-Pitskel', see \cite{PP}[IV p.308]).
 In particular, similar results for Sinai billiards (also known as Lorentz gas) were recently obtained by Baladi and Demers \cite{BD}.
 For a more detailed discussion of possible definitions of topological entropy in our setting and their relationship to our definition see Section \ref{sec5}.

 We now give a precise definition of the topological entropy we consider.
-We label the four smooth components of the boundary by the alphabet $\{L,T,R,B\}$ (see Figure \ref{f1}).
+We label the four smooth components of the boundary by the alphabet $\{L,T,R,B\}$, the meeting points of the components have double labels (see Figure \ref{f1}).
 Slightly abusing notation we will say that $s\in Y$ where $Y\in \{L,T,R,B\}$ and mean that $s$ is a point in $\partial B_l$ with the label $Y$.
 It is easy to see that the corresponding partition is not a generator, for example the period $4$ orbit with code $LLRR$ shown in Figure~\ref{f3} has the same code traced forward and backwards.

 We consider two copies of $L$, denoted by $\bar L$ and $\ubar L$, (similarly $\bar R$ and $\ubar R$ for $R$) and let $\bar c : \Ml \to \mathcal{A} := \{\bar L ,\ubar L, T, B,\bar R, \ubar R\}$ be the (multi-valued) {\it coding map} defined by $\bar c(s,\theta) = s$ if $s \in \{T,B\}$, $\bar c(s,\theta) = \bar s$ if $\theta \ge 0$ and $\bar c(s,\theta) =\ubar s$ if $\theta \le 0$ for $s \in \{L,R\}$.
 We consider the cover of the phase space into $6$ elements given by this coding.
 The interiors of each element of the cover are disjoint, thus with the traditional misuse of terminology we will call this cover a {\em partition}.